pashak09/fixturio/README.md

 ### Examples

-More examples can be fond in <a href="https://github.com/pashak09/fixturio/tree/master/examples">examples</a> folder
+More examples can be found in <a href="https://github.com/pashak09/fixturio/tree/master/examples">examples</a> folder

 # License